tomerfiliba/tomerfiliba.github.io/blog/_posts/2012-02-11-Dialog-Toolkit.md

 have a pretty rigid and repetitive structure, thus we can find some abstraction or a "toolkit" for "expressing" wizards more compactly.
-This has also led to the realization that once the business logic and presentation are separate, there's no reason to limit ourselves to terminal-based interaction: our wizard-toolkit could do the plumbing and work with terminals, GUIs, web-browsers, etc.
+This has also led to the realization that once the business logic and presentation are separate, there's no reason to limit ourselves to terminal-based interaction: our wizard-toolkit could do the plumbing and work with terminals, ncurses, GUIs, web-browsers, etc.
-The business logic would remain oblivious of this, and we could have a nice GUI at zero-cost!
+The business logic would remain oblivious, and we could have a nice GUI at zero-cost!
 And last but not least, there was also the issue of *styling*, i.e., printing colored text, that I wanted to get rid of.

 The styling part was easy: I thought, why not employ the model of HTML and CSS?
 Let's separate the structure (semantics) of the text from its styling.
 Instead of printing a banner for titles,